dalgudot/react-toast/README.md

 <br/>

-You can use the `options as props` like the below example.
+You can use the `Options as props` like the below example.
+All `Options as props` are optional props.
+I will add more props `Options as props` in the future.

 ```jsx
 import { ToastProvider } from '@dalgu/react-toast';